• Skip to primary navigation

 Jump to Recipe

-white chocolate dipped coconut macaroons placed on a baking sheet.
+chocolate coconut macaroons on a white sheet pan.

-When baked, they have a crispy, golden exterior with a moist, chewy texture inside, like the almond joy cookies.
-They are typically shaped into small mounds or haystack-like forms.
+When baked, they have a crispy, golden exterior with a moist, chewy texture inside, similar to the almond joy cookies.

 Jump to: